triton-inference-server/dali_backend/docs/examples/video_decode_remap/README.md

 ### `client.py`

 Lastly, our example needs a Triton client.
-Our client loads the video from local memory (the path to the videos can be configured with `--videos` argument), sends them to the `tritonserver` instance and receives the result.
+The client loads the video from local memory (the path to the videos can be configured with `--videos` argument), sends them to the `tritonserver` instance and receives the result.
 Please note, that the script assumes, that the user has the [DALI_extra repository](https://github.com/NVIDIA/DALI_extra) cloned and the path to this repository in the local storage is specified in `DALI_EXTRA_PATH` environment variable.
-If otherwise, please specify the path to video data manually.
+If not, please specify the path to video data manually.

 ### Running the example